LemmyNet/lemmy-docs/src/administration/administration.md

 Information for Lemmy instance admins, and those who want to run a server.

-If you have any problems in the installation, you can ask for help in [!lemmy_support](https://lemmy.ml/c/lemmy_support).
-Do not use Github for support.
+If you have any problems in the installation, you can ask for help in [!lemmy_support](https://lemmy.ml/c/lemmy_support) or [Matrix](https://matrix.to/#/#lemmy-support-general:discuss.online).
+Do not open Github issues for support.

 ## Install